AndrewB330/MusicMarbles/README.md

 # Physics engine
-In this project, we are using our own simplified physics engine.
+In this project, I'm using my own simplified physics engine.
 It is written on C++ and compiled with emscripten to work in your browser.
 Right now engine supports only two types of objects: **Marbles** and **Planks**.
 Information about the world at some point in time is represented by the WorldState class.